Quickstart: Vectorize text and images by using the Azure portal

 Finish the wizard

-On the Review your configuration page, specify a prefix for the objects that the wizard will create.
+On the Review your configuration page, specify a prefix for the objects that the wizard creates.
 A common prefix helps you stay organized.

 Select Create.